squareblob/MountAugusta/Constitution.md

 >
 > j.
 Details of the trial and the judge’s determination must be posted publicly by the judge or the judge’s designee within 24 hours of the conclusion of the in game trial to /r/mtaugustajustice.
 The judge's posting of the verdict and outcome to the /r/mtaugustajustice subreddit shall complete the trial.

-V. The plaintiff in a trial must be an alleged victim who suffered direct harm as a result of each charge of each crime in the trial.
+v.
+The plaintiff in a trial must be an alleged victim who suffered direct harm as a result of each charge of each crime in the trial.
 Those with general fear, anxiety, lowered property values, or other indirect harms due to a crime are not considered victims.
 Legal representatives may act on behalf of a victim.

-VI.
+vi.
 Where no victim(s) as described in (v) can be identified, such as crimes against the state as a whole, the Mayor and Judges (as of the time of the trial) shall be considered to be “victims” for the purposes of prosecution.

-VII.
+vii.
 If the prosecution or defense in a trial willfully neglects the trial unreasonably for 48 or more hours, the opposing party may petition the judge for a summary judgment.
 The judge is empowered to approve this request and issue a verdict, thereby ending the trial, or skip the neglectful party's turn; assuming the following conditions are met

 > a.
 It is certain beyond reasonable doubt that the neglectful party is aware of the ongoing trial;
 >